polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/07 - Lambda expressions.md

 implementation.
 However, the most common ones, are listed in one of our appendixes at the end of this book.

 Each iterator reacts upon the results of its previous iterator, starting from left to right.
-Whenever an iterator yields a *"null result"*, the rest of the expression is discarded, and the expression as a whole, will yield a *"null result"*.
+Whenever an iterator yields a *"null result"*, the rest of the expression is discarded, and the expression as a whole will yield a *"null result"*.
 Each iterator starts out with a forward-slash *"/"*.
 The first iterator in your expression, starts out with the *"identity node"* as its initial result set.

 Below is a piece of Hyperlambda, which demonstrates the construct.
 Notice, at this time, it might be beneficial for you to evaluate